khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

   <img class="figure-img" src="/img/alert-in-page.png" alt="In-page alert position" role="img" style="width:100%; max-width:332px; height:auto" />
   <figcaption class="figure-caption">In-page alert contextually placed with space above and below</figcaption>
 </figure>

+#### Sticky positioning

+ A "sticky" alert uses `position: sticky` to to keep critical information in view as the page scrolls.
+It can be helpful when an alert is added without a page refresh and its position would otherwise be out of view.
+This typically is reserved for errors, as they need to be addressed by users.
+Only one sticky alert should be used at a time.

 ### Multiple alerts